ropensci/nodbi/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 1 downstream dependency (<https://github.com/ropensci/nodbi/blob/master/revdep/README.md>), no errors or warnings were found on reverse dependency check.
+* I have run R CMD check on the 2 downstream dependencies (<https://github.com/ropensci/nodbi/blob/master/revdep/README.md>), no errors or warnings were found on reverse dependency check.

 --------

-This version includes fixes for SQLite internals.
+This version fixes a bug in the CouchDB connector.

 Thanks!
 Scott Chamberlain